-I’ve recently began to get some quotes on a solar system for my primary residence.
+I’ve recently began to get some quotes on a solar system for my primary residence, as well as looking at different energy provider quotes on electricity club.
 Thanks to local and federal incentives, the price of a PV (photovoltaic) solar system is certainly within reach and can make financial sense.

 I’m actually going to make a decision between 4 different quotes next week, the fifth option would be to not get the system.

 Here’s a look at a proposal I received:

 The grey shaded area is my actual energy usage over the last 12-months.
 There’s no surprise that the summer months were much higher due to using my AC system more.
 The good news is that your solar system gets more direct sunlight in the summer so it actually produces more also.
 The top graph with blue bars is the actual dollar amount of savings I should be receiving from the system.
 There’s actually a couple of months that I will produce more than I use.
 If you are looking to make your home as efficient as possible whilst raising the house price, it may be an idea to check this article on Deep Cycle Versus Shallow Cycle Solar Batteries that way you will know the most efficient way for you to save energy.